shmulvad/Caching-Strategies-for-Image-Processing/src/data_structures/README.md

 ```

 #### `to_numpy() -> np.ndarray`:
-Transform the `CachingDataStructure` into the equivalent ndarray.
+Transform the `CachingDataStructure` into the equivalent `np.ndarray`.
 Example usage:

 ```python
 >>> MortonOrder([[1, 2], [3, 4]]).to_numpy()